Discovery document

 03v-eeodppPrrHXXIx56pRLyDBaOldDxqEwI59MFCFGVuSkLRapzgmfwmEHyKWle

-A typical introspection URL looks like this one:
+A typical introspection endpoint URL looks similar to this:

 https://v1.api.us.janrain.com/e0a70b4f-1eef-4856-bcdb-f050fee66aae/login/token/introspect